Active pulsatile gels: from chemical microreactor to polymeric actuator: Experimental Section

-The rate constant of reaction $k_{i}$ and the constant concentration $c_{min}$ are given in the supplementary material (SM 1). \\ We solve this coupled non linear differential equation using the MATLAB solver ode45. ~~\\ \paragraph{\textbf{Measuring the catalyst concentration}} The catalyst concentration is measured by squeezing the gel into a flat slab between two glass plate separated by a gap of known thickness, created by a double sticky tape.
+The catalyst concentration is measured by squeezing the gel into a flat slab between two glass plate separated by a gap of known thickness, created by a double sticky tape.
 In parallel, a microfluidic chamber of the same thickness with a scale of known concentration of catalyst in solution is created.
 We measure the transmitted light I through the sample, for the same light condition for the BZ bead and the solution.
-The liquid sample of known concentration enables us to convert the transmitted light intensity into real concentration value, via a fitting function in agreement with a Beer Lambert Law (SM 3). ~~\\ \paragraph{\textbf{Measuring the Bulk modulus by applying an osmotic stress with high molecular weight polymer Dextran}} To achieve this measurement, we design a microfluidic chamber made of double sticky tape of thickness 500$\mu$m and drill a hole of 1mm diameter and 500$\mu$m height on a Plexiglas sheet.
-We flow successively solutions of sulfuric acid at a concentration of 0.4M with different Dextran concentration.
-We use a high molecular weight Dextran (MW=500 000g.mol$^{-1}$, MW=2 000 000g.mol$^{-1}$), to avoid the molecule diffusing inside the hydrogel.
-We measure the radius of the gel at mechanical equilibrium for each dextran concentration. \\ The osmotic stress $\it{\Pi}_{\mathrm{dex}}$ is given by:
+The liquid sample of known concentration enables us to convert the transmitted light intensity into real concentration value, via a fitting function in agreement with a Beer Lambert Law (SM 3).